e2eSolutionArchitect/academy/openhouse.md

 - How to prepare for the next opportunity
 - Ways of professional skill development ( Public speaking and Mock Interviews)

-## Speaker 1: ***[Som](https://www.linkedin.com/in/bhattacharjeesn), Manager, Cloud Solution Architect, Accenture.***
+## Speaker: ***[Som](https://www.linkedin.com/in/bhattacharjeesn), Manager, Cloud Solution Architect, Accenture.***
-He has around 15 years of accomplishments in IT solutions delivery for various financial institutions across the globe.
+Som has around 15 years of accomplishments in IT solutions delivery for various financial institutions across the globe.
 He is a Cloud expert, specializing in Amazon Web Services (AWS) & Microsoft Azure.
 AWS Certified Solution Architect Professional, Azure Certified, Google Certified Digital Leader, Hashicorp Certified Terraform associate, and the saga continues to have more than a dozen international certifications.

-## Speaker 2:
+A Public Speaker and IT Advisor for Small Business bootstrapping.